Nuummite Gemstone Information

-Nuummite Gemstone and Jewellery Design Ideas Back to Top
+Nuummite Gemstone and Jewelry Design Ideas Back to Top

 Nuummite is often set in silver and made into pendants or earrings.
 It is also used for rings, usually in protective bezel settings.
 Nuummite can also be wire-wrapped or drilled to make attractive pendants, earrings or beads.
-The deep colour of Nuummite makes it a suitable gemstone for both ladies' and men's jewellery.
+The deep color of Nuummite makes it a suitable gemstone for both ladies' and men's jewelry.

-Nuummite Gemstone Jewellery Care and Cleaning Back to Top
+Nuummite Gemstone Jewelry Care and Cleaning Back to Top

 - First Published: February-28-2014